vladmykol/mando-chatbot/README.md

 **Custom properties**

-You also you need to set the following properties
+You also need to set the following properties.

 ~~~~
 # telegram